Bishnus350/Altera_DE10/README.md

 # Altera_DE10
-This is the simple instruction to setup and run DSP builder model and verilog or other HDL model in Altera DE10 standard FPGA.
+This is a simple instruction for setting up and running a DSP builder model and Verilog or other HDL models in an Altera DE10 standard FPGA.
+DSP builder is a GUI from Matlab/Simulink that helps you design models using Blocks.
+You don't need prior experience in HDL to begin with this.
+DSP builder can compile its model in Quartus Prime Standard and Pro, and generate various file need to run in Altera/Intel FPGA.